Qiskit/qiskit/docs/how_to/use_estimator.rst

 ===================

 Now that you have defined ``estimator``, you can create a :class:`~.PrimitiveJob` (subclass of :class:`~qiskit.providers.JobV1`) with the
-:meth:`~qiskit.primitives.Estimator.run` method and, then, you can get the results (as a :class:`~qiskit.primitives.EstimatorResult` object) with the results with the :meth:`~qiskit.providers.JobV1.result` method.
+:meth:`~qiskit.primitives.Estimator.run` method and then you can get the results (as a :class:`~qiskit.primitives.EstimatorResult` object) with the results with the :meth:`~qiskit.providers.JobV1.result` method.

 .. testcode::